lidofinance/dual-governance/docs/specification.md

 #### Preconditions

-- The `ResealManager` must have the `RESUME_ROLE` for the target contract.
+- The `ResealManager` MUST have the `RESUME_ROLE` for the target contract.
-- The target contract must be paused.
+- The target contract MUST be paused.
-- The function must be called by the governance address defined in `EmergencyProtectedTimelock`.
+- The function MUST be called by the governance address defined in `EmergencyProtectedTimelock`.

 ### Modifier: ResealManager.onlyGovernance